View related sites

 You are here:

-The Cambridge English test development cycle (fully described in chapter 2 of Weir and Milanovic (2003) on the process of test development and revision within Cambridge English Language Assessment) starts with an appraisal of the intended context of use, the relationship of a new exam to existing examinations and frameworks and consultation with stakeholders (Perceived Need).
+The Cambridge English test development cycle (fully described in chapter 2 of Weir and Milanovic (2003) on the process of test development and revision within Cambridge Assessment English) starts with an appraisal of the intended context of use, the relationship of a new exam to existing examinations and frameworks and consultation with stakeholders (Perceived Need).
 Once a need is defined, planning takes place to establish a clear picture of who the potential candidates are likely to be and who the users of test results will be (Planning Phase).
 Initial test specifications are then produced linking needs to requirements of test usefulness, i.e. validity, reliability, impact, practicality and to frameworks of reference such as the CEFR.
 Initial decisions are made with regards to item types, text features, range of topics etc. Sample materials are then written and stakeholder feedback is sought (Design Phase).
 Trialling takes place where concrete views and significant evidence are collected to demonstrate test usefulness and alignment of level to framework of reference, e.g. CEFR (Development Phase).
 By default the test development model is cyclical and in this phase, it is still possible to make changes and go back to the design and planning phases.

 Once the test specifications reach their final form, test materials are written and test papers are constructed, the test goes live, i.e., it is administered via our test centre network.
 Objective papers are scored mechanically, through clerical marking or a combination of both, and performance papers are rated by expert examiners.
 (Operational phase).
 Grading and post examination review and analysis take place.
 Results of live administrations are monitored across a number of years by obtaining regular feedback from stakeholders as well as carrying out instrumental research to investigate various aspects of candidate and examiner performance.
 Improvements where needed are then carried out (Monitoring Phase).
 Existing examinations are revised or updated where necessary in order to reflect developments in language learning, pedagogy and assessment as well as with evolution of the framework of reference (Evaluation and Revision Phase).
 Revision or update means going back to the beginning of the cycle, that is, the perceived need.